polestar/video-optimisation/docs/domains/dotcom/sections/SectionSplitScreenCarousel/README.md

 Storybook:
 http://localhost:6007/?path=/story/organisms-sectionsplitscreen--default-story
 -->

-This section is used on the Feature pages where there is a video/image along with a copy block that are divided into two equally sized blocks.

 | Device  | Aspect ratio | Size       | File size threshold                   | Duration                    | Format | Autoplay | Audio | Preset        |
 | ------- | ------------ | ---------- | ------------------------------------- | --------------------------- | ------ | -------- | ----- | ------------- |